haskell-streaming/streaming/README.md

     machines:   SourceT m a (= forall k.
 MachineT m k a)
     streaming:  Stream (Of a) m ()

+Note that the above libraries generally employ elaborate systems of type synonyms in order to intimate to the reader the meaning of specialized forms. `io-streams` is an exception.
+This libary is completely opposed to this tendency, and exports no synonyms.

 § 3. `Streaming.Prelude`
 -------------------------